 Day 8 (Fri, Oct 14): Bamako-Siby

 Siby, in Manding country, home of the Mandinka, an ethnic group descended from 13TH century Mali Empire.
 Visit the Arch of Kamajan, a beautiful natural arch.
 Historically it served as a meeting place for soldiers, warriors, councils and leaders dating to the 13th century.
-Visit the sacrificial graves and consultation grave.
+Visit the sacrificial graves and consultation graves.
 Overnight in Bamako.

-Day 9 (Sat, Oct 15): depart Bamako – depending on flight time, we can visit other places in/ around Bamako Note: Air France, Turkish airlines, Royal Morocco, Tunisia, most depart late at night.
+Day 9 (Sat, Oct 15): depart Bamako – depending on flight time, we can visit other places in/ around Bamako Note: Air France, Turkish Airlines, Royal Morocco, Tunisia, most depart late at night.

 Get In